etan18/Obsidian-Notes/ML4H.md

 - The KG builder (pretrained SpaCy library) is customized with a rule-based approach to retrieve clinical entities.
 - Authors build a set of perturbed questions from a medical knowledge base.

-Line 202: what does the seed clinical text data look like that it can be parsed using regex?
-- Are there structural guarantees or other assumptions about the question context in this framework?
-Given that all questions have some KG type structure...

 Appendix A.1 and Table 3: does that mean that with filtering gives more usable samples?
 I'm confused what the numbers in table 3 refer to (unspecified).
 It's my understanding that the goal of Table 3 is to support this statement (Line 773-776):
 	We analyzed how different regular expressions affected downstream outputs, including the number of extracted relations and the resulting perturbed questions.

-Perturbed questions are generated using a Generator LLM.
-These questions should be grounded in real patient contexts stored in the knowledge base, and perturbed along a specific attribute.
-How is the quality of questions ensured?

 Mismatch between Eq 2 and description beneath (lines 230-234)

-"We note that our pipeline works with any type of medical free-form text; however, the above benchmarking datasets could support a more standardized assessment of our method."
-- The efficacy of this statement is untested.
-The primary seed datasets used are MQA datasets; these are used to generate KG that are used to generate more questions from the KG's knowledge base.
-Would like to see if there's a difference in the quality of questions generated when the underlying knowledge base is not generated directly from a QA dataset.
-- In particular, it is mentioned that EquityMedQA and DiversityMedQA both already include perturbed questions and no ground truth answers?
-What is the justification for using perturbed questions as the seed?